 Research suggests that chewing gum could have some small but beneficial cognitive benefits.
-In the following article, you will learn about these benefits, and about how you can check whether gum chewing is beneficial for you.
+In the following article, you will learn about these benefits, and about how you can take advantage of them.

 The benefits of chewing gum

-There is a large number of studies, which are well-summarized in a review of the effects of gum-chewing on cognitive aspects such as stress and alertness.
-The review found some useful and some conflicting results on the topic:
+There is a large number of studies on the topic of the cognitive benefits of gum chewing, which are summarized in a review of the effects of gum-chewing on factors such as stress and alertness.
+The review found a variety of mixed results:

-- Research looking at short-term stress has shown a lack of significant effects of gum-chewing on self-reported stress and anxiety, and contradictory findings on its effect on cortisol levels (which serve as a hormonal stress indicator).
+- Research looking at short-term stress showed a lack of significant effects of gum-chewing on self-reported stress and anxiety, and contradictory findings on its effect on cortisol levels (which serve as a hormonal stress indicator).

 - Research looking at long-term and chronic stress found that gum chewing may reduce self-reported stress.

 - Gum chewing was found to have a positive effect on subjective alertness.
-However, the effects on alertness biomarkers and cognitive performance were not consistent (meaning that people claimed they were more alert, but the researchers couldn’t always find physiological evidence for this).
+However, the effects on alertness biomarkers and cognitive performance were not consistent, meaning that people felt that they were more alert, but the researchers couldn’t always find physiological evidence for this.

-- Chewing gum was found to sometimes improve reaction time in response to auditory, but not visual stimuli.
+- Chewing gum was found to sometimes improve people’s reaction time, particularly in response to auditory stimuli.

 - The effects of gum chewing on memorization and recall are at the moment too inconsistent to paint a clear picture.